 If business brings you to Marrakech, the 139-room, Four Seasons Resort makes a great base for business travelers and offers a fantastic location in the city center.
 The hotel boasts a staggering 22,765 square feet of meeting and event space, with projectors, personal computers, Wi-Fi and other equipment to make meetings run smoothly.
 Rooms have a minimum or 452 square feet of space, private terraces with views of the Atlas Mountains or gardens, marble baths, down pillows and iPod docking stations.
 The hotel has two restaurants and an outdoor lounge – perfect for mingling after work.
 There’s also a full-service spa and dedicated adults pool.
 The central hotel is steps away from Menara Mall, gardens and a short ride to the airport.

 Visitors seeking a five-star luxury experience should consider the Royal Mansour Marrakech, a palace-like hotel.
 Instead of rooms or suites, guests are escorted to their own private residences, traditional Moroccan riads.
 Underground tunnels are utilized by the hotel’s staff, ensuring as much privacy.
 Riads consist of three floors for a minimum of 1,500 square feet, with dazzling architecture and regal décor with fine silks, Moroccan tiles, handcrafted furniture and onyx baths, plus private pools.
-Guests may dine in one of four exquisite options, relax in the tea lounge or sip on a premium beverage in one of four bars.
+Guests may dine in one of three exquisite options, relax in the tea lounge or sip on a premium beverage in one of four bars.
 The full-service spa offers authentic hammam experiences and exclusive spa suites are also available.
 The hotel is located within walking distance of Jemaa el-Fnaa square.

 Best Nightlife: Sofitel Marrakech Palais Imperial